-Several years ago I went on a Saturday morning to participate in our church ministry of door-to-door visitation.
-I came to a house where a man was sitting on the porch.
-Soon his teen-age daughter came to join us as we talked.
-The man was a native American who conducted ceremonies in the traditional religion of his people.
-The girl had learned some shallow objections to Christianity.
-When I spoke of truth, she said, as if it were a profound question, “What is truth?”
-I said, “I mean objective truth, such as the statement, ‘The chair sits on the porch.’”
+On a Saturday morning several years ago, when I was participating in our church ministry of door-to-door visitation, I came to a house where a man was sitting on the porch.
+I walked up to him and started a conversation.
+Soon joining us was his teenage daughter, who had learned some shallow objections to Christianity.
+When I spoke of truth, she said, as if it were a profound question, "What is truth?"
+I said, "I mean objective truth, such as the statement, 'The chair sits on the porch.'"
 She had no comeback, so she stopped trying to poke holes in what I was saying and listened attentively.
-For her sake I kept talking, although the father was quite hostile.
-He blamed all Christians for a massacre of Native Americans on the West Coast centuries ago at the instigation of a Jesuit priest.
+For her sake I kept talking, although the father, a native American who conducted ceremonies in the traditional religion of his people, was quite hostile.
+He blamed all Christians for a massacre of native Americans on the West Coast centuries ago at the instigation of a Jesuit priest.
 His main argument against Christianity, though, was that it has spawned so many denominations, all with a different slant on the Bible.
 The Bible cannot be true, he said, if Christians themselves cannot agree on what it teaches.

 It is true that disputes over Bible interpretation have fractured the church from the beginning.
 Yet the Bible itself explains why these disputes are necessary.

 For there must be also heresies among you, that they which are approved may be made manifest among you.